wujaadam87/KrxMusicStation/README.md

 - create a simple search page (search by any of: path, file name, artist, song, album)
 - deploy the app on laptop and test

-2. As a user I want the app to startup automatically when I launch my laptop
+2. [DONE] As a user I want the app to startup automatically when I launch my laptop
 - deploy an autorun of the app

 3. [DONE] As a user I want to navigate the search results list in ranges, only the visible range is then saved as playlist